sokoide/tangnano_6502_cpu/day03/README.md

 ## 📚 Theory

+### For Software Engineers: The Clock is Your Update Loop

+In Day 02, you learned that combinational logic is like a pure function.
+Today, you're adding **state**.

+Think of a sequential circuit as an object with private member variables (the registers).
+The `always_ff @(posedge clk)` block is like a special method that gets called automatically on every clock "tick".
+This is the **only place where the state should change**.

+-   **State is local:** The `counter` register in the examples is not a global variable.
+It's a local state variable inside your hardware module.
+-   **No pre-emption:** Unlike software threads, these hardware "processes" all execute in perfect lock-step with the clock.
+One `always_ff` block can't interrupt another.
+They all trigger on the exact same clock edge.

+This clock-driven, synchronous nature is what makes hardware design predictable and manageable.

 ### What is a sequential circuit?

 Sequential circuits “remember” state.
 The output depends on current inputs **and** stored values (registers).